jvpatel1702/customizedHomePage/README.md

 ## Installation

-1. Clone the repository: `git clone (https://github.com/jvpatel1702/Customize-Browser-Home)[https://github.com/jvpatel1702/Customize-Browser-Home]`
+1. Clone the repository: `git clone https://github.com/jvpatel1702/Customize-Browser-Home`
 2. Open the `index.html` file in your preferred web browser.
-3. Customize the home page by following the instructions in the settings or configuration file.
+3. Copy the path of the index file.
+4. Then go to the Browser Settings, and add that file path in the Start-Up page link.